Nathan Healy

 Affordable Solar Access Pathways (ASAP) Program State program The ASAP Program is a state-supported solar lease program aimed at expanding access to solar for income-eligible households.
 Launched in partnership with Rhode Island’s Renewable Energy Fund and Office of Energy Resources, ASAP offers qualifying homeowners a no-money-down solar lease with built-in energy savings.
 The program is administered through a selected provider (PosiGen) to deliver solar installations plus energy efficiency upgrades for participants?
 Learn More

-The Affordable Solar Access Pathways (ASAP) Program is a Rhode Island state initiative that helps qualifying households in environmental justice areas access rooftop solar through a special solar lease program.
-The program combines solar installation with energy efficiency services, making clean energy more accessible to communities that have historically faced barriers to solar adoption.
+The Affordable Solar Access Pathways (ASAP) Program is a Rhode Island state initiative that helps qualifying households in environmental justice areas access rooftop solar through a special solar lease.
+The program combines solar installation with energy efficiency services, and is designed specifically for homeowners who might not qualify for traditional solar financing.
+Unlike conventional solar options, ASAP requires no minimum credit score or income requirement, making clean energy accessible to more Rhode Island families.

-Financial Benefits: The program offers a discounted solar lease with guaranteed first-year savings on energy costs.
-Participants receive savings whether they’re on the standard residential utility rate (A-16) or low-income rate (A-60).
-The lease includes a 25-year performance guarantee, maintenance, and warranty support at no additional cost.
+The program offers a discounted solar lease with guaranteed first-year savings on your energy costs, with expected savings continuing throughout the 25-year lease term.
+Whether you’re on the standard residential rate (A-16) or the low-income rate (A-60), the lease is structured to provide immediate savings.
+The lease includes a 25-year performance guarantee along with all maintenance and warranty support, so you won’t have unexpected costs for repairs or upkeep.

-Eligibility Requirements: To qualify, you must live in a 1-4 unit home located in a designated Environmental Justice Focus Area or census tract eligible for federal solar Low-Income Communities Bonus Credit.
-Your household income must be at or below 80% of the state median income, your roof must be in good condition, and there are no minimum credit score requirements.
+To qualify, you must own and live in a 1-4 unit home located in a designated Environmental Justice Focus Area or a census tract eligible for the federal Low-Income Communities Bonus Credit Program.
+Your household income must be at or below 80% of the state median income, and your roof must be in good condition to support solar panels.

 Ready to start saving with solar?